-AFT-Oregon regularly engages in political and legislative actions on behalf of its locals and members.
+AFT-Oregon members engage in political and legislative advocacy on behalf of our federation, our communities, and our professions.

 What does AFT-Oregon’s political team look like?